maks/dsg/README.md

 ```

 ## SASS
-If SiteGen finds a .scss file in your output dir (web) it compiles it to the corresponding .css file.
+If DSG finds a .scss file in your output dir (web) it compiles it to the corresponding .css file.
 Install instruction for SASS can be found [here](http://sass-lang.com/install)
 In short it's `gem install sass` and `gem install sassc`